Chance-Constrained Set Covering with Wasserstein Ambiguity: Numerical Experiments

-We demonstrate the out-of-sample performance of (\DRCCbC{}) and the effectiveness of our two-stage reformulation and valid inequalities using randomly generated test instances.
-In the experiments, we generate \emph{testing} data of \(\txi\) from the Bernoulli distribution with \iid{} entries, and the probability of success \(q_i := \Probt{}\Set{\txi_{ij} = 1}\) is uniformly sampled from the interval \([0.4, 0.8]\).
+In this experiment, we generate \emph{testing} data of \(\txi\) from the Bernoulli distribution with \iid{} entries, and the probability of success \(q_i := \Probt{}\Set{\txi_{ij} = 1}\) is uniformly sampled from the interval \([0.4, 0.8]\).
 In the out-of-sample evaluation, this specific choice of \(\Probt{}\) facilitates the feasibility checking of a given solution \(x \in \binaries^n\) because

 admits a closed-form expression.
 In addition, we generate the \emph{training} historical data \(\set{\hat{\xi}_j}_{j=1}^N\) by adding Gaussian noise to \(\txi\):